Skip to content

 How to start if you've never lifted

 The most common mistake athletes make when starting strength training for the first time is treating it like an extension of cycling training.
-They go to the gym with the same mentality as a five-hour ride: accumulate volume, stay comfortable, avoid anything that feels genuinely hard.
+They go to the gym with the same mentality as a five-hour ride: accumulate volume, stay comfortable, avoid anything that feels properly hard.
 This produces no meaningful adaptation.

 The Roadman "Not Done Yet" coaching programme includes a strength component from the first week, built around these principles and adapted to each athlete's training history, equipment access, and on-bike load.
 At $195 per month, it covers all five pillars — training, nutrition, strength, recovery, and accountability — with 1:1 coaching rather than generic programming.
 For a cyclist who's been avoiding the gym for years and doesn't know where to start, that context matters more than the specific exercises.